marcodev01/plant-water-system/README.md

 * Plant Water Admin APP (Progressive Web App) **TODO**

 ## Water System Runner
-The water system runner is a simple Python 3.7 application running two parallel jobs scheduled with the Python library [Advanced Python Scheduler](https://apscheduler.readthedocs.io/en/stable/).
+The water system runner is a simple Python 3.7 application running several jobs scheduled with the Python library [Advanced Python Scheduler](https://apscheduler.readthedocs.io/en/stable/).

 The first job is reading and persisting values from various sensors with a **time stamp** into a [tinyDB](https://tinydb.readthedocs.io/en/stable/) table named *sensor_history*. _Note: For certain sensor values it converts and round them to legbible units_.